-Waltham Place offers schools a unique setting in which to learn.
+Waltham Place offers schools and home educators a unique setting in which to learn.
 As a biodynamic and organic farm we farm in harmony with nature and endeavour to teach our visitors about the natural cycles that surround us.

 Winter Workshops run from November to March.
-These visits involve learning a traditional skill such as felt making or butter making with a visit to the farm to study the animal which provided the raw ingredients.(6-15 children) £7 per child £7 per adult.Year 1 and above.
+These visits involve learning a traditional skill such as felt making or butter making with a visit to the farm to study the animal which provided the raw ingredients.(6-15 children) £6.50 per child (plus cost of the raw ingredients used) £6.50 per adult.Year 1 and above.

 For information on availability and activities contact Education Officer, Niki McCann on email@example.com